 When you utilize Google My Business correctly, you’ll reap a number of SEO benefits that effectively push your website closer to the coveted #1 ranking.
 This is primarily beneficial for local organic searches, as it shows people in your area all of the information they want and need when looking for a local company they can trust.
 When the right keywords are utilized, Google My Business listings will even appear above the search results—giving your company the reputability it needs to bring in more business.
 The SEO benefits when using Google My Business extend to increased keyword association, stronger reporting insights, a more engaged customer base, and more.

 If you want to increase traffic to your website or local store, maximize conversions, and grow your profits, then you need to utilize Google My Business.
-In this article, we’ll explore the best Google My Business tips to maximize SEO and get your company the visibility it needs to thrive.
+In this article, we’ll explore the best Google My Business tips to maximize SEO for a small business and get your company the visibility it needs to thrive.

 Setting Up Your Business Profile